Finances when you leave prison

 Getting a grip on money issues before you leave prison will help make for a smooth exit.

-The best thing to do with your finances while in prison is to sort them out as soon as possible.
+If you’ve got time on your hands, sorting out your finances when you leave prison is always a good thing.
 Get help with this before you leave by contacting the resettlement team in your prison.

 Short-term financial support